 London Eye: the most spectacular view of London

 The London Eye has stood in the heart of the capital since the year 2000, which is why it is also referred to as the Millennium Wheel.
 Although only actually intended to operate for a couple of years to mark the turn of the millennium, it has become a permanent feature due to its enormous popularity with tourists.

 A special time of the evening: when the London Eye lights up

-In the daytime you get an incredible view of the city from the London Eye, and in the evening the ferris wheel lights up to become a spectacular feature of the London skyline.
-The London Eye is illuminated in different colors depending on the occasion.
-For the wedding of Prince William and Kate Middleton, for example, the wheel was lit in the colors of the national flag, the Union Jack, and on St. Patrick’s Day – as you might expect – it’s a blaze of green.
+In the daytime, you get an incredible view of the city from the London Eye, and in the evening the big wheel lights up to become a spectacular feature of the London skyline.
+The London Eye is illuminated in different colours depending on the occasion.
+For the wedding of Prince William and Kate Middleton, for example, the wheel was lit in the colours of the national flag, the Union Jack, and on St. Patrick’s Day – as you might expect – it’s a blaze of green.
 The lights are also truly magical at Christmas and on New Year’s Eve!
 In our opinion, the light show at the London Eye is a special attraction that can easily be combined with a stroll along the Thames.

 Tip: Watching the sun go down from the London Eye is an unforgettable experience!

 The London Eye revolves continuously at a constant speed of around 10 inches/s.
 Owing to the fact that it moves so slowly, a ride in one of the hi-tech glass capsules takes around 30 minutes and the wheel doesn’t stop, as you can get on and off while it’s in motion.
 You’ll have plenty of time to pick out London’s famous sights with the help of interactive screens or a map available from the ticket office.
 This is also a marvellous opportunity for taking photos.
 The great thing about the capsules is that they offer a fascinating 360 degree view, so there’s no risk of missing anything!
 In clear weather, you can even see as far as Windsor Castle, 25 miles away!